What is SIBO, how is it diagnosed, why does it occur, and how do we treat it?

-Is it due to overuse of antibiotics, diet balance, types of food, none or all of the above?
+Is it due to overuse of antibiotics, diet balance, types of food, an event of food poisoning or none or all of the above?

 Is this because more physicians are testing and diagnosing SIBO when a patient complains about symptoms?
 The answer may be a combination of the testing and our diets.